glennhickey/progressiveCactus/README.md

 It is also convenient to add the location of `progressiveCactus/bin` to your PATH environment variable.
 In order to run the included tools (ex hal2maf) in the submodules/ directory structure, first source `progressiveCactus/environment` to load the installed environment.

 If any errors occur during the build process, you are unlikely to be able to use the tool.
+Please submit a GitHub issue so we can help out: not only will you help yourself, but others who wish to use the tool as well.

 *Note that all dependencies are also built and included in the submodules/ directory.
 This increases the size and build time but greatly simplifies installation and version management.
-The installation does not create or modify any files outside the progressiveCactus/ directory. *
+The installation does not create or modify any files outside the progressiveCactus/ directory.*

 Updating the distribution
 -----

-To update a progressiveCactus instllation run the following:
+To update a progressiveCactus installation, run the following:

     cd progressiveCactus
     git pull